Last Updated on March 10, 2021 by Julia Wilson

 Diagnosis: A blood test to look for antibodies to FIV can confirm the diagnosis.

-Treatment: Supportive care which will include veterinary monitoring, parasite control, keeping your cat indoors and a high-quality diet.
+Treatment: Supportive care will include veterinary monitoring, parasite control, keeping your cat indoors and a high-quality diet.

 Can I catch FIV from my cat?